-I don’t know why I lived.
-For a long time I believed it was because I drank organic carrot juice every day and did everything “right.”
+I don't know why I lived.
+For a long time I believed it was because I drank organic orange juice every day and did everything "right."
 That is, I had a positive attitude and never believed for a moment that I would die.
-As the years pass, I realize that I clung to that belief because it gave me the illusion that I was in control, that I had cured my cancer out of sheer will.
+As the years pass, I realize that I clung to that belief because it gave me the illusion that I was in control, that I cured my cancer out of sheer will.

 It began as a weird feeling in my right side when I ran down the steps to do a load of laundry—a sloshing like when you were a kid and drank too much water.

 I wasn’t particularly worried.
 I had gone in for a complete physical in March, for my 35th birthday.
 I didn’t have health insurance, so I hadn’t had a physical in years.
 But that was what I wanted for my birthday: a clean bill of health.
 I was adamant about it.
 I had my first mammogram, a pap smear, all the blood work.
 Everything came back perfect.

 Looking back, there were other signs: sitting in our small aluminum fishing boat in a swimsuit and shorts, my belly seemed fat, in a strange way—flat at the bottom and bulging just below my navel.
 It didn’t make sense.
 I hadn’t been doing anything to gain weight.
 It hurt to take a deep breath.
 When my boyfriend and I tried to make love one afternoon, his belly pushed into mine like a beach ball.
 I couldn’t breathe.
 I felt as if I were suffocating.
 I pushed him off and told him he needed to lose weight.
 He said, somewhat cautiously, that it felt like my belly was big.
 He was 6’, 220 pounds and built like a grizzly bear.
 I weighed 125 pounds and my stomach was fairly flat.
 “I don’t think so,” I said.
 We laughed it off, and again, I ignored it.